TshidisoKingk/Telco-Customer-Churn/README.md

-# Telco-Customer-Churn
-Telco Customer Churn Prediction: A Comprehensive Analysis and Model Evaluation Project Overview
-Customer churn is a critical issue in the telecommunications industry, where retaining existing customers is more cost-effective than acquiring new ones.
-This project aims to predict customer churn for a telecom company using machine learning techniques, enabling proactive retention strategies.

-Dataset
-The dataset used in this project is the Telco Customer Churn dataset, which contains information about 60,986 customers.
-The features include:

-Demographics: Gender, SeniorCitizen, Partner, Dependents

-Account Information: Tenure, Contract, PaperlessBilling, PaymentMethod

-Service Usage: MultipleLines, InternetService, OnlineSecurity, OnlineBackup, DeviceProtection, TechSupport, StreamingTV, StreamingMovies

-Billing Information: MonthlyCharges, TotalCharges

-Target Variable: Churn (Yes/No)

-Data Preprocessing
-The data underwent several preprocessing steps:

-Handling Missing Values: Missing values were identified and appropriately handled.

-Encoding Categorical Variables: Categorical variables were encoded into numerical values for model compatibility.

-Feature Scaling: Numerical features were scaled to ensure consistent ranges, improving model performance.

-Exploratory Data Analysis (EDA)
-EDA revealed key insights:

-Churn Distribution: The dataset is balanced, with an equal number of churned and non-churned customers.

-Feature Correlations: Strong correlations were found between features like MonthlyCharges and TotalCharges, and the target variable Churn.

-Model Development
-Several machine learning models were implemented and evaluated:

-Logistic Regression
+📘 Project Overview
+Title: Telco-Customer-Churn Prediction

+Objective:
+The primary aim of this project was to develop a predictive model that can accurately identify customers who are likely to churn (discontinue services) in a telecommunications company.
+By leveraging customer demographics, service usage patterns, and account information, the goal was to provide actionable insights that can help in formulating targeted retention strategies.

+Dataset:
+The analysis was conducted using the Telco Customer Churn dataset, which contains information about 64,374 customers across 15 features.
+These features encompass customer demographics, service usage, and account details, with the target variable being 'Churn', indicating whether a customer has left the company.

+🔍 Data Preprocessing & Exploration
+Initial Steps:

+Data Loading:
+The dataset was loaded into a Pandas DataFrame for initial inspection and analysis.

+Feature Inspection:
+The dataset comprises the following columns:

+Column Name	Description
+CustomerID	= Unique identifier for each customer
+Age	= Age of the customer
+Gender	= Gender of the customer
+Tenure	= Number of months the customer has been with the company Usage Frequency	= Frequency of service usage
+Support Calls	= Number of support calls made by the customer Payment Delay =	Delay in payment (if any)
+Subscription Type =	Type of subscription (e.g., monthly, yearly) Contract Length	= Duration of the contract
+Total Spend =	Total expenditure by the customer
+Last Interaction	= Time since the last interaction with the customer Churn =	Target variable indicating customer churn (1 = Yes, 0 = No)

+Data Cleaning:

+Missing Values:
+Identified and handled missing values appropriately to ensure data integrity.

+Data Type Conversion:
+Converted categorical variables into numerical formats using encoding techniques.

+Feature Scaling:
+Standardized numerical features to bring them to a common scale, enhancing model performance.

+📊 Exploratory Data Analysis (EDA)
+Churn Distribution:
+Analyzed the distribution of the target variable 'Churn' to understand the balance between churned and retained customers.

+Correlation Analysis:
+Investigated correlations between numerical features to identify potential relationships and multicollinearity.

+Feature Importance:
+Utilized techniques like Recursive Feature Elimination (RFE) to rank features based on their importance in predicting churn.

+🤖 Model Development
+Model Selection:
+Several machine learning models were trained and evaluated to predict customer churn:

+Logistic Regression:
+A statistical model used for binary classification tasks.

+K-Nearest Neighbors (KNN):
+A non-parametric method used for classification based on distance metrics.

+Decision Tree Classifier:
+A model that splits data into subsets based on feature values, forming a tree-like structure.

+Random Forest Classifier:
+An ensemble method that constructs multiple decision trees and merges their outputs for improved accuracy.

+Model Evaluation Metrics:

+Accuracy:
+The proportion of correctly predicted instances.

+AUC (Area Under the Curve):
+A performance measurement for classification problems at various thresholds settings.

+Recall:
+The ability of the model to identify all relevant instances (true positives).

+Precision:
+The ability of the model to identify only relevant instances (true positives).

+F1-Score:
+The weighted average of Precision and Recall.

+Results:

+Logistic Regression:

 Accuracy: 77.3%

 AUC: 0.8614